PowerShell/PowerShell-RFC/Draft-Accepted/RFC0066-PowerShell-User-Content-Location.md

 - What happens if **UserPSContentPath** is added to the machine-level configuration file in `$PSHOME/powershell.config.json`?
-  - Recommendation: Ignore the setting in the machine-level configuration file since this is a user setting.
+  - Ignore the setting in the machine-level configuration file since this is a user setting.
 No error - just ignore it.

 - Will **UserPSContentPath** support environment variables (like `$env:USERNAME` or `%USERNAME%`)?